mengjiaowang/leetcode/README.md

 leetcode
 ========

-My code in leetcode, feel free to use or distribute.
+My leetcode in c++, feel free to use or distribute.